Skip to main content

 GitHub is essential for developer-facing applications.
 Unlike Google and Apple, GitHub's OAuth implementation is not OIDC-compliant, it does not return an ID token.
 Instead, you must call the GitHub /user API endpoint to retrieve profile data after obtaining an access token.
 (Note: GitHub does support OIDC for GitHub Actions, but that's a separate use case unrelated to social login.)

-Token expiration varies by app type: classic OAuth App tokens have no time-based expiry, meaning are revoked after one year of inactivity, manual revocation, or if exposed in a public repository.
+Token expiration varies by app type: classic OAuth App tokens have no time-based expiry, though GitHub revokes them after one year of inactivity, on manual revocation, or if they're exposed in a public repository.
 GitHub App user tokens expire after 8 hours by default and include refresh tokens.

 One important limitation: GitHub OAuth Apps support only a single callback URL per app, meaning you'll need separate OAuth app registrations for development, staging, and production environments.